RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 single CVE record that is associated with the Red Hat portfolio in any way.

 CSAF advisories and VEX data includes information about products, components and the relationships between the applicable products and components.
-Scanning vendors must identify both the relevant products and components individually and then determine the available product/component combinations in order to report vulnerability information correctly.
+Scanning vendors should identify the relevant products and components individually and then determine the available product/component combinations.

 A detailed breakdown of the format and information included in these files can be found [here](https://redhatproductsecurity.github.io/security-data-guidelines/csaf-vex/).